elastic/beats/dev-tools/packer/README.md

   use dashes even for Deb files.
 * The archs are called `x86` and `x64` except for deb/rpm where we keep the OS preferred names (i386/amd64, i686/x86_64).
-* For version strings like `5.0.0-alpha3` we keep them with a dash in the filename but use `~` in the deb/rpm metadata.
+* For version strings like `5.0.0-alpha3` we use dashes in all filenames.
+The only exception is the RPM metadata (not the filename) where we replace the dash with an underscore (`5.0.0_alpha3`).
 * We omit the release number from the filenames.
 It's always `1` in the metadata.

 For example, here are the artifacts created for Filebeat: